Chetan-Satone/share-meme/README.md

 # share-meme

-Sharememe is an android application which is used to display memes by API calls using Android Volley library and process images using Glide library.
+Sharememe is an Android application that is used to display memes by API calls using Android Volley library and process images using Glide library.

 # Built With